-On my way from Mumbai to Bhopal last saturday was fortunate enough to watch the movie Other People’s Money .
-As I was more curious to know about the heated debate in US whether Private Equity to be termed as Hero or Villan.
+Recalling the movie Other People’s Money . as I was more curious to know about the heated debate in US whether Private Equity to be termed as Hero or Villan.
 Those of you who has seen the Wall street series and remember Gordon Gekko,a character resembling popular culture for unrestrained greed (with the signature line, “Greed, for lack of a better word, is good”), often in fields outside corporate finance.

 Let us try to understand Private Equity (PE) :